ibm-ecosystem-engineering/Watson-Speech/stt-library-embed-openshift/readme.md

   export IBM_ENTITLEMENT_KEY=<Set the entitlement key>
   ```

-- For customization you will need to set up:
 - S3 compatible storage.
 Below we give instructions on setting this up in IBM Cloud.
-  - PostgreSQL Database
+For other clouds, use the instructions from the cloud provider.
-- OpenShift Cluster on which you will deploy the service.
+- An OpenShift Cluster on which you will deploy the service.

 ## S3 Compatible Storage